itornaza/sdc-traffic-signs/writeup.md

 #### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

 My final model results were:
-* training set accuracy of 0.999
+* training set accuracy of 0.997
-* validation set accuracy of 0.969
+* validation set accuracy of 0.962
-* test set accuracy of 0.940
+* test set accuracy of 0.935

 An iterative approach was chosen:
 * The first architecture that has been tested was the LeNet-5 architecture.
 * The problem with this architecture was that the max validation accuracy was 0.93.
 * The architecture was adjusted so a dropout layer was added after the activations of the first and second fully connected layers in order to reduce the overfitting issue.
 * The *keep probability* of the dropout layers was tested for settings varying from 0.5 to 0.7, and a design decision was made to go with a keep probability of 0.65 that achieved the best validation accuracy from the other values.
 The dropout layers increased the validation accuracy by a factor of 0.01.
-* The final model's accuracy on the training, validation and test set provide evidence that the model is working well above the 0.93 project requirement.
+* The final model's accuracy on the training, validation and test set provide evidence that the model is working above the 0.93 project requirement.

 ### Test a Model on New Images